-NOTE: It will be at the Captains discretion about going past Petit Manan based on weather, and location to travel back from viewing the whales.
+NOTE: It will be at the Captains discretion about going past Petit Manan based on weather, and other contributing factors.

 - Whale Watch is 4-5 hours, advanced reservation required.

 - 6 person maximum

 - $360 boat minimum for whale watch to go out.

 A breach or a lunge is a leap out of the water also known as cresting.
 The distinction between the two is fairly arbitrary.
 Qualitatively, a breach is a genuine jump with an intent to clear the water, whereas a lunge is the result of a fast upward sloping swim, perhaps as a result of feeding, that has caused the whale to clear the surface of the water unintentionally.

 When Spyhopping, the whale rises and holds position partially out of the water, often exposing its entire rostrum and head, and is visually akin to a human treading water.
 Spyhopping is controlled and slow, and can last for minutes at a time if the whale is sufficiently inquisitive.
 Spyhopping often occurs during a “mugging” situation, where the focus of a whale’s attention is on a boat rather than on other nearby whales.

 (Information obtained from Wikipedia, the free encyclopedia)